6433 Hollywood Blvd. Los Angeles, CA 90028 | map |

 stage and head toward the lobby, this room is the first thing

 you run into.
 At the time of the photo it was being used for seat storage.
-Head up the stairs at the end of the room and you can enter the screening room, converted to an upholstery shop.
+Head up the stairs at the end of the room and you can enter the screening room, in the 90s used as an upholstery shop.
 The plenum is off to the right.
 Thanks to Kurt Wahlner for sharing his photo.

 A later view.
 Note on the far left that the original 3-phase section of the board has been dismantled.
 Through the arch beyond the caution tape is a newer 240V Delta 3-phase switchboard section.
 30Kw and 70Kw DC generators for stage and booth used to sit to the right of the center column.
 Photo: Bill Counter - 2012